-Neil Armstrong might not have taken his moon walk on July 20, 1969 were it not for a former high school teacher named Margaret Hamilton.
+Neil Armstrong owed his moon walk on July 20, 1969 to a former high school teacher named Margaret Hamilton.

-Three minutes before the Apollo 11 lunar lander Eagle reached the surface of the moon, computer alarms went off.
-The landing would have been aborted had Margaret Hamilton not anticipated the problem and created software to solve it.
+Three minutes before the Apollo 11 lunar lander Eagle reached the moon's surface, computer alarms went off.
+But Margaret Hamilton had anticipated the problem and created software to solve it.
+The landing went ahead.

-Thirty-four years after Armstrong walked on the moon, NASA administrator Sean O’Keefe acknowledged that the concepts Margaret Hamilton and her team created became the building blocks for modern software engineering.
+Thirty-four years after Armstrong walked on the moon, NASA administrator Sean O’Keefe acknowledged the contribution of Margaret Hamilton and her team.
+They didn't just land a man on the moon, they created the building blocks for modern software engineering.

 Margaret Hamilton was born Aug.
 17, 1936 in Paoli, Ind., to Kenneth and Ruth Heafield.
 She earned a B.A. in Mathematics from Earlham College, then married and taught high school math and French while her husband finished college.
 In 1958, she moved to Boston, intending to study abstract mathematics at Brandeis University.
 She got a job, though, at MIT, to develop software for predicting the weather.

-It was at MIT that Margaret Hamilton taught herself to program computers.
+At MIT Margaret Hamilton taught herself to program computers.

 Margaret Hamilton coined the phrase 'software engineering' to gain legitimacy for her work.

-Margaret Hamilton became director of the Software Engineering Division of the MIT Instrumentation Laboratory, which developed software for the NASA Apollo programs.
+Margaret Hamilton then got a job at the Software Engineering Division of the MIT Instrumentation Laboratory, which developed software for the NASA Apollo programs.
 Then in her early 30s, she supervised a team of 100 engineers, mathematicians, programmers and technical writers.

 For the Apollo 11 moon mission, the guidance computer had to process input from Mission Control, from the spacecraft's instruments and from the astronauts.